oznogon/cc-srd5/dictionaries/README.md

 > This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
 The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at https://creativecommons.org/licenses/by/4.0/legalcode.

-This directory contains a generic line-separated word list of valid terms from the *SRD 5.1* caught by spellcheckers, and a `dictgen.sh` script to output wordlists and dictionaries for spellchecking tools.
+This directory contains a generic line-separated word list of valid terms from the *SRD 5.1* caught by spellcheckers, and a `dictgen.sh` script to output word lists and dictionaries for spellchecking tools.

-The word list and ODF dictionary output are both valid Hunspell wordlists.
+The word list and ODF dictionary output are both valid Hunspell word lists.
 Creating an affix file isn't in this project's scope because of the small size of the word list (<500 words).

 There are some exceptional uses of terms in the *SRD* that might conflict with other word lists, dictionaries, or popular or common usage: